hbctraining/variant_analysis/lessons/04_fastqc.md

 ## Importance of Evaluating Read Qualities

-Before engaging in any next-generation sequencing project is it best practice to inspect your sequence reads to ensure that they are of good quality.
+Before engaging in any next-generation sequencing project is it best practice to inspect your sequence reads to ensure that they are of high-quality.
 Sources of error are be numerous and include poor library construction and a malfunctioning sequencer.
 Therefore, it is critically important that you analyze your sequenced reads to ensure that they are high-quality before you devote time and resources to downstream analyses.

 <p align="center">
 <img src="../img/Read_QC_Pipeline.png" width="800">
 </p>

-Before we discuss implementing `FastQC` we are going to introduce string manipulation in `bash` which we will be using throughout our work.

 ## Unmapped read data (FASTQ)